Continued from Clueless Mennonite

 I opened the door to my apartment.
-I asked if he could stay for a little while so I could change and brush my teeth.
+I asked if he could stay for a little while so I could change, wash my face, and brush my teeth.
 He said, “Absolutely, Anna, take as long as you need.”

 “I’m not sure if I am okay,” I replied.